 Probabilistic map.
-We visualize the probabilistic map using both the k-means clustering and Morse mapping labeling strategies.
+We visualize the probabilistic map using both k-means clustering and Morse mapping labeling strategies.
 Both visualizations in Fig. 22 highlight positional uncertainty of 2-cell boundaries invisible to the mean field of Fig. 20d.
 However, the expected 2-cell boundaries using Morse mapping appear to be more spatially stable than those obtained via k-means clustering.

 Fig. 22.
-Red Sea dataset: the map ${\cal P}$ is visualized based on (a) k-means clustering and (b) Morse mapping strategies.
+Red Sea dataset: the map $\mathcal P$ is visualized based on (a) k-means clustering and (b) Morse mapping strategies.

 Figs. 23a-c visualize our entropy-based exploration of probabilistic map for lower entropy thresholds of 1.5, 1.25, and 1, respectively.
-Figs. 23d-f carve out regions in the domain, where the ensemble agrees in their gradient destinations for at least 80%, 70%, and 60% members, respectively.
+Figs. 23d-f carve out regions in the domain, where ensemble agrees in their gradient destinations for at least 80%, 70%, and 60% members, respectively.
 Thus, the shared features across the ensemble are discoverable in Figs. 23d-f.

 Fig. 23.
-Red Sea dataset: (a-c) entropy-based exploration of uncertain regions representing entropy greater than or equal to 1.5 in (a), 1.25 in (b), and 1 in (c), respectively; (d-f) visualizations of the regions that agree in their gradient destinations for at least 80% members in (d), 70% members in (e), and 60% members in (f), respectively.
+Red Sea dataset: (a-c) entropy-based exploration of uncertain regions representing entropy greater than or equal to $1.5\,$ in (a), $1.25\,$ in (b), and $1\,$ in (c), respectively; (d-f) visualizations of the regions that agree in their gradient destinations for at least 80% members in (d), 70% members in (e), and 60% members in (f), respectively.

 Significance map and survival map.
-Figs. 24a-c visualize the significance maps ${\cal I}$ via point-wise mean, patch-wise variance and entropy, respectively.
+Figs. 24a-c visualize the significance maps \mathcal{I} via point-wise mean, patch-wise variance and entropy, respectively.
 The significance map \mathcal{I} in Fig. 24a highlights the presence of a shared feature (white dotted box) with relatively high persistence.
 The same region (white dotted box) also is of high variance (Fig. 24b) and high entropy (Fig. 24c).
-Interestingly, the survival map S appears to be low for this region (white dotted box in Fig. 24d), which requires further investigation.
+Interestingly, the survival map \mathcal{S} appears to be low for this region (white dotted box in Fig. 24d), which requires further investigation.

 Fig. 24.
-Red Sea dataset: (a-c) \mathcal{I} is visualized with its point-wise mean in (a), patch-wise variance in (b), and patch-wise entropy in (c); (d-f) \mathcal{S} is visualized with its point-wise mean in (d), patch-wise variance in (e), and patch-wise entropy in (f).
-For the yellow-blue diverging colormap, blue means low and yellow means high value.
+Red Sea dataset: (a-c) $\mathcal I$ is visualized with its point-wise mean in (a), patch-wise variance in (b), and patch-wise entropy in (c); (d-f) $\mathcal S$ is visualized with its point-wise mean in (d), patch-wise variance in (e), and patch-wise entropy in (f), respectively.